MaXiMKnjsh/webAPI-client-server-app-fridges/README.md

 <a href="https://github.com/MaXiMKnjsh/CLIENT-client-server-app-fridges.git">CLIENT</a>
 present to interact with this Api.
 Used Nuget packages, interfaces such as:</h3>
 <h3> 1)Microsoft.EntityFrameworkCore;<br>2)Microsoft.EntityFrameworkCore.SqlServer/Tools/InMemory;<br>3)xUnit;<br>4)IDisposable.<br>And so on...</h3>
-<h2 align="center">🔥Keywords: ASP.Net Core Web Api, Unit-tests, MsSQL, Migrations, .NET Core</h2>
+<h2 align="center">🔥Keywords: ASP.Net Core Web Api, Unit-tests, MsSQL, Migrations, ASP .NET Core</h2>
 <div align="center">
 <h3>The terms of reference:</h3>
 <img src="image.jpg" alt="where is the photo???">